Charge density wave surface reconstruction in a van der Waals layered material: Results

 \subsection{Large-gap and small-gap insulating surfaces}

 We begin by investigating two basic surfaces of 1T-TaS$_2$: one cleaved between bilayers and the other within a bilayer.
 We model these surfaces using eight- and seven-layer slabs, respectively, both with a ground-state {\it AL} stacking.
 The eight-layer slab, with bilayer termination on both surfaces, is a band insulator that lacks any magnetic order; it does not exhibit magnetic order, even with $U=1.75$ eV.
-The bandgap of the slab is determined by the layers inside, and it is calculated to be 0.06 eV, which is nearly equivalent to the bulk bandgap of 0.05 eV.
-The spectral weight of the Ta $5d_{z^2}$ orbital at the SoD's center in the top layer, as shown by the shaded area in cyan in Fig.~3a, indicates that the surface bilayer has a slightly increased interlayer-hybridization gap due to a minor surface relaxation.
+The bandgap of the slab is determined by the layers inside, and it is calculated to be $0.06$ eV, which is nearly equivalent to the bulk bandgap of $0.05$ eV.
+The spectral weight of the Ta $5d_{z^2}$ orbital at the SoD's center in the top layer, as shown by the shaded area in cyan in Fig.~3a, indicates that the surface bilayer has a slightly increased interlayer-hybridization gap due to minor surface relaxation.
 The corresponding projected density of states (PDOS) manifests two peaks at $-0.18$ and $0.08$ eV, exhibiting a peak-to-peak gap of 0.26 eV.
-Given that DFT calculations typically underestimate the bandgap substantially, the peak positions and intensities of the calculated PDOS match well with the STM $dI/dV$ spectrum of a large-gap (0.4 eV) insulating surface (Fig.~3b, blue lines).
+Considering that DFT calculations typically underestimate the bandgap substantially, the peak positions and intensities of the calculated PDOS align well with the STM $dI/dV$ spectrum of a large-gap (0.4 eV) insulating surface (Fig.~3c, blue lines).
 This finding implies that the peaks at $\pm 0.2$ eV identified by STM and ARPES correspond to the bonding and antibonding hybridization bands of the surface bilayer.

-The seven-layer slab with an undimerized top layer exhibits a narrow half-filled band in the nonmagnetic calculation (Fig.~3c, left panel).
-When spin polarization is included, the half-filled band becomes fully gapped, causing the split Hubbard bands to merge with the bulk bands (Fig.~3c, center panel).
-The calculated PDOS of the Ta $5d_{z^2}$ orbital in the top layer displays a peak-to-peak gap of 0.16 eV between the upper and lower Hubbard bands and a double-peak structure in the occupied states.
-These PDOS features are well-represented in the STM spectrum of a small-gap (0.24 eV) insulating surface (Fig.~3b, red lines).
-The spatial spin distribution (Fig.~3c, right panel) indicates that 88\% of the spin is confined to the top layer.
-These results indicate that the single CDW layer on the surface is a 2D Mott insulator that is decoupled from the bulk.
+The seven-layer slab with an undimerized top layer exhibits a narrow half-filled band in the nonmagnetic calculation (Fig.~3b).
+Upon inclusion of spin polarization, the half-filled band becomes fully gapped, causing the split Hubbard bands to merge with the bulk bands (Fig.~3b).
+The calculated PDOS of the Ta $5d_{z^2}$ orbital in the top layer displays a peak-to-peak gap of 0.16 eV between the upper and lower Hubbard bands, as well as a double-peak structure in the occupied states.
+These PDOS features are well represented in the STM spectrum of a small-gap (0.24 eV) insulating surface (Fig.~3c, red lines).
+The spatial distribution of spin indicates that 88\% of the spin is confined to the top layer (Fig.~3b).
+These results indicate that the single CDW layer on the surface behaves as a 2D Mott insulator that is decoupled from the bulk.